jianningzhuang/tp/docs/UserGuide.md

 **Q**: How do I add the answer key and students' scripts for grading?

 **A**: You can simply copy and paste the answer key and student scripts into the respective folders in the working directory of ModMan named `answers` and `scripts` respectively.
+Please also check that you have named the files in the correct format.
+Refer to section 2.4.11 and 2.4.12 for more details on the format of the answer key and student script text files.

 <hr style="border:2px solid orange; background-color: orange"> </hr>